ahuacate/pve-medialab/README.md

 At the prompt `Configuring libssl1.1:amd64` select `<Yes>`.

 ### 4.09 Configuring Deluge - Ubuntu 18.04
 Here we are going to do as much configuring of Deluge preferences by script as possible.
-Unfortunately some work needs to done later using the UI interface.
 Go to the Proxmox web interface `typhoon-01` > `113 (deluge)` > `>_ Shell` and type the following:
 ```
 systemctl daemon-reload &&